Strong Evidence Against a Statistically Isotropic Universe

 The real-space angular correlation function is an alternative to the angular power spectrum:

 where $\unitvec{n}_1$ and $\unitvec{n}_2$ are two directions on the sky, with $\cos\theta=\unitvec{n}_1\cdot\unitvec{n}_2$, and $P_{\ell}$ are the Legendre polynomials.
 Strictly, the sum should start from $\ell=0$, but for the reasons given above we consider the monopole-and-dipole-subtracted angular correlation function.
-In a statistically isotropic universe or on a full sky the $C_{\ell}$ in \cref{eqn:ACF} are the same as the $C_{\ell}$ in \cref{eqn:Clfromalm} .
+In a statistically isotropic universe with $a_{\ell m}$ that are independent Gaussian random variables of zero mean, on a full sky the $C_{\ell}$ in \cref{eqn:ACF} are the same as the $C_{\ell}$ in \cref{eqn:Clfromalm}.

-\para{Maps and masks.} We make use of the data maps, masks, and best-fit theoretical power spectrum provided by the \Planck\ 2018 data release found on the \Planck\ Legacy Archive \footnote{Available from \url{https://pla.esac.esa.int/#maps}.}.
+\para{Maps and masks.} We make use of the data maps, masks, and best-fit theoretical $\Lambda$CDM power spectrum provided by the \Planck\ 2018 data release found on the \Planck\ Legacy Archive \footnote{Available from \url{https://pla.esac.esa.int/#maps}.}.
 We use the component-separated \texttt{Commander}, \texttt{NILC}, \texttt{SEVEM}, and \texttt{SMICA} maps and apply the `common mask' to all maps.
 Since the calculation of one of the anomalies discussed below, $\sigma^2_{16}$, is based on the northern ecliptic sky, all maps and the mask are rotated to ecliptic coordinates before calculating any statistic.
 Since we are interested in large-scale features, we work with maps downgraded to \texttt{HEALPix} \footnote{See \url{http://healpix.sourceforge.net}.} resolution $\Nside = 64$ or to $\Nside = 16$.
-The rotating and downgrading process is as follows.
-The \Planck\ maps are provided at $\Nside = 2048$.
+The rotating and downgrading process is as follows for the \Planck\ maps provided at $\Nside = 2048$.
 We first rotate each map to ecliptic coordinates using the \texttt{healpy} routine \texttt{healpy.rotator.Rotator}.
-We then downgrade the map to $\Nside = 64$ (for $S_{1/2}$ and $R^{TT}$) or to $\Nside=16$ (for $\sigma^2_{16}$) including smoothing with the appropriate Gaussian beams and applying the corresponding pixel window functions as described in \rcite{Muir:2018hjv}, i.e., we employ Gaussian beams with FWHM of $0.0465421$ arcseconds and $0.186168$ arcseconds for $\Nside=64$ and $\Nside=16$, respectively.
+We then downgrade the map to $\Nside = 64$ (for $S_{1/2}$ and $R^{TT}$) or to $\Nside=16$ (for $\sigma^2_{16}$) including smoothing with the appropriate Gaussian beams and applying the corresponding pixel window functions as described in \rcite{Muir:2018hjv}, i.e., we employ Gaussian beams with FWHM of $160$ arcminutes and $640$ arcminutes for $\Nside=64$ and $\Nside=16$, respectively.
 We follow the same procedure for the masks, and choose a cutoff value of $0.9$ for resetting pixel values to 0 or 1.

 \para{Creating realizations.} We create $10^8$ \LCDM\ realizations of the CMB temperature using the \Planck\ best-fit cosmological parameters \cite{Planck:2018vyg} \footnote{Available from \url{https://pla.esac.esa.int/#cosmology}.} up to $\ell_{\mathrm{max}}=200$.
 To remain consistent with the data maps, we generate our simulated maps in ecliptic coordinates at $\Nside = 64$ or $\Nside=16$, as required, including the pixel window function and Gaussian beam smoothing appropriate for each $\Nside$.
 Here we work with CMB-only simulated sky maps, i.e., we do not add simulated noise nor foreground to our realizations of the CMB sky.
 (See below for detailed discussions.)